TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

-In addition, based on the Taylor expansion and Markov's inequality, we derive a lower bound on transferability between two low risk classifiers based on model smoothness and loss gradient similarity for the $\ell_2$ norm bounded adversarial examples.
-Beyond such common attack types, we also derive a lower bound for transferability from the perspective of data distribution distance, \ie under the condition that the distance between the benign and adversarial distributions is bounded.
-Both lower bounds illuminate mechanisms of transferability under different scenarios.
-Besides, we also prove an upper bound on transferability, demonstrating that transferability can be upper bounded by model smoothness, model risks, and the similarity of their loss gradients.
+In this paper, we focus on these two questions.
+From the theoretical side, we are interested in the sufficient conditions under which the adversarial transferability can be \textit{lower bounded} and \textit{upper bounded}.
+Our theoretical arguments provides the \textit{first} theoretical interpretation for the sufficient conditions of transferability.
+Intuitively, as illustrated in Figure~\ref{fig:transfer}, we show that the commonly used gradient orthogonality (low cosine similarity) between learning models~\cite{demontis2019adversarial} cannot directly imply low adversarial transferability; on the other hand, orthogonal and smoothed models would limit the transferability.
+In particular, we prove that the \textit{gradient similarity} and \textit{model smoothness} are the key factors that both contribute to the adversarial transferability, and smooth models with orthogonal gradients can guarantee low transferability.

-Under an empirical lens, inspired by our theoretical results, we propose a simple yet effective approach, {\textbf{T}ransferability \textbf{R}educed \textbf{S}mooth}-ensemble~(TRS) to limit transferability between base models within an ensemble and therefore improve its robustness.
-In particular, we enforce the smoothness of models as well as reduce the loss gradient similarity between models to introduce global model orthogonality.
+Under an empirical lens, inspired by our theoretical analysis, we propose a simple yet effective approach, {\textbf{T}ransferability \textbf{R}educed \textbf{S}mooth} (TRS) ensemble to limit adversarial transferability between base models within an ensemble and therefore improve its robustness.
+In particular, we reduce the loss gradient similarity between models as well as enforce the smoothness of models to introduce global model orthogonality.